 The standard infill percentage is around 20%, though for testing the functionality of stronger parts you can go up to 80% or even higher.
 This will however use significantly more filament and cost exponentially more.

-Based on a filament cost of $20/kilo, and assuming an average print which takes 4-5 hours to print uses up 100g filament, you can make a rough estimate that you’re paying around $2 per print.
 Of course, this varies wildly – a tiny 3D printed ring mold may cost you $0.10, and a huge vase that takes a day to print could cost $10.
-A $20 filament spool is enough to print a few hundred standard sized chess pieces, with FDM known for being the cheapest 3D printing technology by quite some distance.
+One $20 filament spool is enough to print a few hundred standard sized chess pieces, with FDM known for being the cheapest and most accessible 3D printing technology by quite some distance.

 You also need to account for failed prints.
 Depending on how reliable your 3D printer is, prints could fail up to 10% of the time.
 Therefore, a conservative estimate would be to add 10% to your printing costs, though this depends on the size of the print and your print settings.